SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 Regionalized Filters
 ====================

-To filter alerts to be sent out through ActiveMQ, it is necessary to set profiles on ActiveMQ section.
+To filter alerts to be sent out through ActiveMQ or FCM, it is necessary to set profiles on RegFilters section.
 Since this is using regions defined as closed polygons, then the first step is to provide a BNA file that contains the polygons.
 If the user does not provide a BNA file, then the other profile parameters will be evaluated globally.

 .. code-block:: sh

-   activeMQ.bnaFile = /opt/seiscomp3/share/sceewlog/closedpolygons.bna
+   RegFilters.bnaFile = /opt/seiscomp3/share/sceewlog/closedpolygons.bna

 Then profile names have to be set.
 Two profile examples are provided below.

 .. code-block:: sh

-   activeMQ.profiles = global, America
+   RegFilters.profiles = global, America

 The **global** profile is not configured with polygon since this spans on the entire world.
 The **America** profile uses the "America" closed polygon defined